St4ck-UnderFlow/projeto-java/tests/TestsCases.md

 - [x] When the amount of power override the threshold, the game must be finished
 - [x] When the player cancel the mission and return to the city of the mission, the mission shouldn't be avaliable anymore

-- [ ] When the player accept the mission, have to show the rewards reward for accepting the mission and completion
+- [ ] When the player accept the mission, have to show the rewards: reward for accepting the mission and completion
 - [ ] When reaching the objective of the mission, she has to complete